How to Hang Outdoor Christmas Lights Like a Pro

 There are dozens of varieties for Christmas string lights, so know the difference before you begin shopping.
-Icicle lights (like this White LED Icicle Light Set, $20, The Home Depot) come in realistic shapes and hanging curtains.
-Other hanging lights come in specific shapes, like snowflakes.
-Traditional light strands create a uniform outline.
+Icicle lights—like this white icicle LED light set—come in large hanging curtains that will cover a lot of area.
+Other hanging lights come in specific shapes, like snowflakes, while traditional light strands create a uniform outline around the house.

 - T5 Mini bulbs are traditionally incandescent but are now available as an LED.